andrewjamesboyle/andrewjamesboyle/README.md

-- Freelance Full Stack Software Developer proficient with React, RedwoodJS, SQL, Node, GraphQL, Tailwind, and more.
+- Full Stack / GIS Software Developer proficient with React, Mapbox, RedwoodJS, SQL, Node, GraphQL, Tailwind, and more.
 - How to reach me ...

       - Email: andrewboylecodes@gmail.com